Xuhpclab/drcctprof_tutorial/README.md

 ## Run

-After you finish the implementation, run the following commands to rebuild your source code and run the tool to profile the test application:
+Once you complete the implementation, run the following command to build your source code and run the tool to profile the test application:

 ```console
 $ ./run.sh
 ```

-The process will generate two profiles, one is a text file, and one is a .drcctprof file.
-You can directly open the .drcctprof file in VSCode if you have installed our [Viewer extension](https://marketplace.visualstudio.com/items?itemName=xuhpclib-easyview.easyview).
+This will generate two output files: one is a text file and the other is a .drcctprof file.
+You can directly open the text file or open .drcctprof file in VSCode with [EasyView](https://marketplace.visualstudio.com/items?itemName=xuhpclib-easyview.easyview) installed.

-### *Expected screenshot result*
+### *Expected result in EasyView*

 > <div align=center><img src="screenshot.png"/> </div>